Yesterday, I had a wake-up call.

 Hate: it’s a major time-suck; it’s way too easy to get swept under the tidal wave of comparison to others (even people I don’t know), which leads to an even larger time-suck; I hate the feeling of “needing” to check for new notifications, when like I said, why does it even matter??

 The Hate list could go on and on but I’ll stop for the sake of time and your attention span…

 I don’t know about you, but I’m tired of feeling this “pull” to my phone.
 I’m tired of feeling the need to have it by my side, in my pocket, or somewhere within a hand’s reach.
 When you think about, it all sounds so silly.
 Being dependent on a phone.
 Because when you think about it, shouldn’t it be the other way around?

 And as crazy as I feel for even having these thoughts, I know for a fact I’m not in this alone.

 Well, I hope not anyway, for the sake of my own mental state.

 Years from now, I want to look back and truly believe I lived in the moment.
 I was present, physically and mentally.
 I was having meaningful conversations with the people in front of me, not working out my thumbs by texting others not in the same room.
-Because it’s these moments we won’t ever get back.
+Because, let’s face it: it’s these moments we won’t ever get back.

 So, do I believe smartphones are the new cigarettes?
 Yes.
-At first it might sound a bit extreme, but the more you think about it, the more it’s true.
+At first, I know this might sound a bit extreme, but the more you think about it, the more it’s true.

 And for me, it’s time to break the addiction.